tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 selecting the appropriate cell.
 It is quite simple (at least from the simulator's point of view) and sometimes practical.
 But it is important to note that sometimes distance does not make a single correct criterion.
-For instance, the eNodeB antenna direction should be considered as well.
-Besides that, we should also take into account the channel condition, which might be fluctuating if there is fading or shadowing in effect.
+For instance, the eNodeB antenna directivity should be considered as well.
+Besides that, one should also take into account the channel condition, which might be fluctuating if there is fading or shadowing in effect.
 In these kind of cases, network attachment should not be based on distance alone.